WCCWCC/test_all/wifi_coexist.md

 ├── sdkconfig.old      /* Previously saved parameters of `make menuconfig` */
 └── tutorial         /* More in-depth information about the demo */
 ```
-This folder `main` mainly implement the code of the Bluetooth application layer.The Bluetooth function is the same as `ble_mesh_fast_prov_server`.

-This folder `components` Mainly implement the code of the wifi application layer.
+The `main` folder mainly implements the BLE Mesh feature.
+Details can be seen in `ble_mesh_fast_prov_server`（增加链接）.

-The wifi part implements some basic commands and test commands corresponding to `iperf`.As the following command:
+The `components` folder mainly implements the Wi-Fi feature, which allows some basic commands and `iperf-relared` test commands.

-Note:`iperf` is a network performance testing tool.
-Iperf can test maximum TCP and UDP bandwidth performance with multiple parameters and UDP features that can be adjusted as needed to report bandwidth, delay jitter, and packet loss.
+> Note:
+>
+> [Iperf](https://iperf.fr) is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+It supports tuning of various parameters related to timing, buffers and protocols (TCP, UDP, SCTP with IPv4 and IPv6).

 # Example Walkthrough

 ## Main Entry Point

-The program’s entry point is the app_main() function:
+The program’s entry point is the `app_main()` function.

-Initialize bluetooth related functions, then initialize the wifi console.
+## Initialization

+The code block below first initialize the board, then its bluetooth-related functions (including the Bluetooth and BLE Mesh) and the Wi-Fi console.

 ```c
 void app_main(void)